lnug/CityJS-Workshop-Starter/README.md

 First off let's introduce ourselves:

-Hew - Javascript Pirate...
+Hew - Software Engineer at Applied

-Thomas - Javascript Ninja...
+Thomas - Software Engineer at BAE Systems

 Over the next 2.5 hours, we will help you learn about serverless functions, good use cases of them, and bad ones!
 We will also show you how easy it is to build, test, and deploy them.